 When I got to my first assignment I learned that Civil Engineers in the Air Force do more than sit behind a desk.
 The Base Civil Engineer (or my boss) was in charge of all things on the base related to keeping it running.
 If there was a natural disaster he was in the Emergency Operations Center.
 He was also the Fire Chief.
 And he had his hands in so many different pies it was amazing he was ever able to go home each day.

 I loved my job in the Air Force.
+I learned so much from my time in the military.
 And some days I really miss all the fun I had.
-My favorite job was being an inspector of all the different construction projects at my first base.
+My favorite job was being an inspector of all the different construction projects at my first base, Holloman AFB.
 It was great because each day I was able to go outside and see the site.
 Buildings were built right before my eyes.
-I learned so much.
+It was a fascinating job.